uutzinger/BioMedicalSensorBoard/temperature.md

 ### Steinhart-Hart Equation

-The Steinhart-Hart equation provides a formula to model the resistance of the thermistor based on 3 calibration values A, B and C. These are manufacturer provided and material constants but they vary for each type of thermistor.
+The cuation provides a formula to model the resistance of the thermistor based on 3 calibration values A, B and C. These are manufacturer provided and material constants but they vary for each type of thermistor.
+The equation is an approximation of the semiconductors resistance model.

 $\frac{1}{T} = A + B ln(R) + C (ln(R))^3$